Skip to main content

 User-Specific Language Dropdown with Country Flags

-This guide will walk you through implementing a user-specific language dropdown with real country flags that allows each user to set their own language preference, saves it to the database, and applies it across the entire application.
+This guide documents the implementation of a user-specific language dropdown with country flags that allows each user to set their own language preference, saves it to the database, and applies it across the entire application.

 Overview